 I’m not sure they do.
 I always research my projects in depth.
 I try to approach them full of curiosity and wonder.
 I make long shoot lists to make sure the client is covered.
 However, I always prepare to be lucky, to see targets of opportunity and to present a new vision to my client or for a personal project.
 As an artist, I try to push myself and create new work.
 As a commercial photographer, I have to bring home the bacon for my client and then add something extra to the mix.

 You have been a witness to the horrific natural disasters in Port au Prince, Haiti, the Great Mississippi River flood, wildfires and the aftermath of Hurricane Andrew and presented the plight of both nature and man ‘unedited’ to the audience.
-How difficult these assignments are as a human being at an emotional level?
+From the emotional point of view, how difficult are these assignments?

 Most of the time you are trying to keep the emotions at bay; to stay calm and focused.
 If I let the horror get to me, then I can’t do my job of showing the world what has happened.
 The only time it got me was on assignment for National Geographic shooting the Great Mississippi River flood in 1993. the first day out, I flew eight hours along the Mississippi River in a Bell Jet Ranger helicopter.
 The river was overflowing many levees and was at one point over ten miles wide.
 I saw many farms and homes washed away.
 What got to me was the cattle and tree trying to swim to safety.
 The work is never unedited.
 I am too close to the images to be able to clearly put the images in order.
 The unsung heroes are the photography editors who work their way through the ‘takes’ from a shoot and create a solid vision to show to the editors of a magazine.
 You don’t do this work alone, it is very much of a team effort with a lot of support on the back end.